pradovic/eas-sdk-rs/README.md

-This repository contains the Ethereum Attestation Service SDK for the Rust programming language, used to interact with the Ethereum Attestation Service Protocol.
+This repository contains the unofficial & opinionated Ethereum Attestation Service SDK for the Rust programming language, used to interact with the Ethereum Attestation Service Protocol.

 [Ethereum Attestation Service](https://attest.sh/) (EAS) is an open-source infrastructure public good for making attestations onchain or offchain.